 TL; DR: 20 Questions a New Scrum Master Should Ask

-20 questions for you — the new Scrum master — that fit into a 60 minutes time-box.
-Start learning how the new Scrum team is currently working and get up to speed.
-Download an easy printable template for your convenience.
+Twenty questions for you — the new Scrum Master — that fit into a 60 minutes time-box.
+Start learning how your new Scrum Team is currently delivering the product and get up to speed: from Product Backlog forensics to metrics to team challenges and technical debt.
+Download a printable template for your convenience.

-I was recently asked to participate in the product backlog grooming of a team that was looking for a new Scrum master.
+I was recently asked to participate in the Product Backlog refinement of a team that was looking for a new Scrum Master.
 I was skeptical in the beginning.
-I had only limited knowledge about the project—a commercial website based on a CMS—, the grooming session was time-boxed to 60 minutes, and I hadn’t met the team members before beyond a very brief “hello”.
+I had only limited knowledge about the project—a commercial website based on a CMS—, the refinement session was time-boxed to 60 minutes, and I hadn’t met the team members before beyond a very brief “hello.”

 Cannot see the subscription form?